sof202/ChromOptimise/documentation/docs/ChromOptimise/Pipeline-Explanation/LDSC/HeritabilityPlots.md

 ## Interpretation

 The colour palette of the heatmap is such that higher enrichment values ($>1$) are redish and lower enrichment values ($<1$) are yellowish.
+So a deeper red colour signifies high enrichment (annotation has high proportion of SNP heritability explained divided by the proportion of SNPs it covers), a deeper yellow colour signifies a lower enrichment (closer to 0).
 Any negative enrichment or ridiculously high enrichment ($>100$) is given with a grey box.
 The actual values for the enrichment heatmap are also given in the outputted csv file (Enrichments.csv)

 Enrichment is defined as:
 > The proportion of SNP heritability explained divided by the proportion of